Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 ### Descriptor and descriptor value distribution

-The function 'get_descriptor_list_key' utilize a callable function (variable: descriptor) form RDKit to get descriptor values for every molecule.
-For example the callable functions can be from the rdkit.Chem.rdMolDescriptors module the rdkit.Chem.Descriptors module.
-The values are saved in the dataframe under a chosen name (variable: descriptor_list_keyname).
+The function 'get_descriptor_list_key' utilizes a callable function (parameter: descriptor) from RDKit to get descriptor values for every molecule.
+For example, the callable functions can be from the rdkit.Chem.rdMolDescriptors module or the rdkit.Chem.Descriptors module.
+The values are saved in the dataframe under a chosen name (parameter: descriptor_list_keyname).

 | **function**  |  get_descriptor_list_key |
 |---|---|